Create a GCS bucket

 Now create a template for the instances that are created in the instance group that will use autoscaling.
 As part of the template, you specify the location (in Cloud Storage) of the startup script that should run when the instance starts.

-In the Cloud Console, go to Navigation menu > Compute Engine > Instance templates.
+In the Cloud Console, click Navigation menu > Compute Engine > Instance templates.

 Click Create Instance Template at the top of the page.